trixi-gpu/TrixiCUDA.jl/README.md

 # Example of PDE Semidiscretization on GPU

-⚠️ **Warning:** Due to the cache initialization process being moved to the GPU for performance optimization, some examples may raise errors because of mismatched CPU and GPU APIs.
-Please wait for an update.
+⚠️ **Warning:** Due to the cache initialization process being moved to the GPU for performance optimization, most examples may raise errors because of mismatched CPU and GPU APIs.
+Please try the examples in the tests, as they are always the most up-to-date.

-Let's take a look at a simple example to see how to use TrixiCUDA.jl to run the simulation on the GPU (now only CUDA-compatible).
+Let's take a look at a simple example to see how to use TrixiCUDA.jl to run the simulation on the GPU.

 ```julia
 # Take 1D linear advection equation as an example